GetStream/stream-video-js/README.md

 - `packages/react-sdk`: the place where our React SDK lives.
 - `packages/react-native-sdk`: the place where our React Native SDK lives.
 - `packages/styling`: our theme stylesheets live here for web SDKs.
-- `packages/i18n`: a utility package that takes care of internationalization support for our SDKs.
 - `sample-apps/client/*`: contains sample apps built on top of our Low Level Client, with pure browser APIs
 - `sample-apps/react/*`: contains a few sample apps that we have built to showcase our SDK and platform capabilities
 - `sample-apps/react-native/*`: a collection of React Native sample apps for showcasing our SDK and platform